jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 *Programming language* : a complete set of rules (instructions) that one may write a computer program in.
 We write code in a given programming language.

-*Object Oriented Programming* : a model of software development that breaks code into functional units, called objects;
+*Object Oriented Programming* : a model of software development that breaks code into functional units, called objects.

 *Compiler* : in Swift (and other languages), the compiler transforms the code you write, into something the computer can run.